The Citadel’s Role in Halifax’s History

 The Halifax Citadel National Historic site is open year-round and admission varies with the season.
 Guided tours are available May through October, with special events taking place on special days such as Canada Day.
 For more information, visit the Halifax Citadel National Historic Site of Canada website.

-A fun new way for kids ages 6-11 to explore the historic British fort.
+The XPlorer Program is a fun way for kids ages 6-11 to explore the historic British fort.
 Complete at least 5 activities in the booklet and become an official Halifax Citadel Xplorer with a certificate and a special limited edition souvenir!
-The program is FREE with regular admission.
+New for 2015, the Citadel Adventure turns kids into spies.
+Read the comic and use the special spy kit to solve clues and save the Citadel.
+Both programs are FREE with regular admission.

 Photo Credit: James Ingram/ C. Reardon